REGULATIONS GOVERNING THE USE OF SECLUSION AND RESTRAINT IN PUBLIC ELEMENTARY AND SECONDARY SCHOOLS IN VIRGINIA

 "Board" means the Virginia Board of Education.

-"Business day" means Monday through Friday, twelve months of the year, exclusive of federal and state holidays (unless holidays are specifically included in the designation of business days).
+"Business day" means Monday through Friday, 12 months of the year, exclusive of federal and state holidays (unless holidays are specifically included in the designation of business days).

 "Calendar days" means consecutive days, inclusive of Saturdays and Sundays.
-Whenever any period of time fixed by this chapter expires on a Saturday, Sunday, or federal or state holiday, the period of time for taking such action shall be extended to the next day that is not a Saturday, Sunday, or federal or state holiday.
+Whenever any period of time fixed by this chapter expires on a Saturday, Sunday, federal holiday, or state holiday, the period of time for taking such action shall be extended to the next day that is not a Saturday, Sunday, federal holiday, or state holiday.

-"Day" means calendar day unless otherwise designated business day or school day.
+"Day" means calendar day unless otherwise designated as business day or school day.

 "Department" means the Virginia Department of Education.

 "Evaluation" means procedures used in accordance with 8VAC20-81 to determine whether a child has a disability and the nature and extent of the special education and related services the child needs.